 Scotland identified itself for a long time as a frontier country, finding its identity in being ‘other than’ and ‘separated from’, emphasising cultural differences when convenient to signal and embrace its distinctive identity.
 Frontiers were essential to the creation of Scotland as we know it in another sense, that is in giving physical form to Scotland’s key urban entities, the burghs.
-Under the reign of David I (1084-1153) royal burghs such as Edinburgh, Stirling, Perth, Montrose, and Jedburgh were established, under the protection of the crown; many other followed, including some established as ecclesiastical or baronial settlements.
-David I encouraged skilled locals and Norman, Flemish, and English immigrants to found and inhabit burgs by granting the budding community a list of rights – to host a market, to trade internationally, to self-administer – in exchange for loyalty to the crown and providing revenue.
+Under the reign of David I (1084-1153) royal burghs such as Edinburgh, Stirling, Perth, Montrose, and Jedburgh were established, under the protection of the crown; many others followed, including some established as ecclesiastical or baronial settlements.
+David I encouraged skilled locals and Norman, Flemish, and English immigrants to found and inhabit burghs by granting the budding community a list of rights – to host a market, to trade internationally, to self-administer – in exchange for loyalty to the crown and providing revenue.
 Part of a local, national, and international trade network, burghs became seeds of change within the country, bringing in new tools and skills, but also offering access to new ideas.
 Mercantile bases were established in the Low Countries, France, and England, and exchanges were frequent with the ports of the North Sea.
 Acting as trade and cultural links, Scottish burghs contributed to overcome the geographical isolation of the country; making Scotland and its products visible and appreciated abroad, the burghs and their merchants helped dispel foreign uncertainties about Scotland’s actual relevance.
 As places likely to be visited by customers, merchants, travellers, guests, and ambassadors, burghs would act as bridges to foreign ways of thinking, bringing innovation into the country and introducing a forward-looking mindset that would soon become mainstream.
 When discussing his upcoming (later cancelled) visit in 1608, King James VI/I requested that (female) burgesses wore ‘decent’, modern clothes and headwear, and behave with sobriety and restraint, lest strangers (that is, the King’s own retinue and his guests coming with the monarch from London) mocked local people’s old-fashioned attire and their uncivil, lax habits.
 The legislator confidently stated how changes in habit brought over in the city will naturally set the standard for the rest of the country, and will soon become widespread.

 While themselves overcoming borders and defying physical and cultural distances, the burgh’s very existence was based on the concept of urban frontier.
 The construction of a perimeter – anything from solid walls to a simple palisade – was one of the burgh’s most coveted right, and it was essential to mark the presence of an ‘inside’ space, the inhabitants of which were granted privileges and opportunities.
 Outside of the acknowledged perimeter, such privileges did not apply – hence the marked preference, or even the obligation, for burgesses to live within a burgh’s boundary, and which created the dense, built-up urban fabric of burghs such as Edinburgh.
 This is shown for example in the map of Edinburgh by James Gordon of Rothiemay (c.
 1647), showing Edinburgh to the left of the map.